redicides/Eris/documentation/Production.md

 ## Docker Commands

-These are a few useful commands that will perform certain actions.
-I recommend you get familiar with them.

 > [!NOTE]
-> All of the mentioned commands in this file must be ran in Charmie's **root directory**, aka where the `.env` and `charmie.cfg.yml` files are.
+> All of the commands mentioned in this file must be ran in Charmie's **root directory**, aka where the `.env` and `charmie.cfg.yml` files are.
+They are rather useful and I recommend you get familiar with them.

 ### Running All Services